-1. Length of ownership 10
+1. Length of ownership

-How long have you owned the pr roperty?
-7 YEARS
+How long have you owned How long have you owned the property?
+5 years

 2. Council tax

-Which Council Tax band is your p
+Which Council Tax band is s your property in?
+(Please tick one) ×

 3. Parking

-What are the arrangements for position (Please tick all that apply) parking at your property?
+What are the arrangements for parking at your property?
+(Please tick all that apply)

 Garage

-Allocated parking space
+Allocated parking s space 🖂

-• Driveway $\boxtimes$
+Driveway

 Shared parking

 On street

 Resident permit

 Metered parking

-Other (please specify):
+Other (please spec ify):

 4. Conservation area

-Is your property in a designated special architectural or historical appearance of which it is desirab ☐ Yes ☑ No ☐ Don't know
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ☐ Yes ဩ'No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ☐ Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property? ☐ Yes ဩ No If you have answered yes, please answer the three questions below: Д (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patio approximate dates when the work was completed): doors (with Please give any guarantees which you received for this work to your solicitor or es agent. olicitor or estate
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+6. Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ⊠ Yes □ No If you have answered yes, please describe below the changes which you have made: Open mazzanine level changed to closed mezzanine for a 2 nd bedroom (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ☐ Yes ⊠ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b .
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ☐ Yes ⊠ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.

-7. Central heating a, Is there a central heating system in your property?
+7. Central heating а.
+Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Yes No Partial If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating BY PREVIOUS OWNER - DATE NOT KINDWA. g system installed? (ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: ☐ Yes ☑ No (iii) When was your maintenance agreement last renewed?
-(Please and year). provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-X Yes □ N 9.
-Issues that may have affected your property а.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it? ☐ Yes ☑ No If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☐ No b.
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). electric heating If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating 2017 (ii) Do you have a maintenance contract for the central heating system?If you have answered yes, please give details of the company with which you have a maintenance contract:(iii) When was your maintenance agreement last renewed?
+(Please and year). ☐ Yes ☑ No provide the month 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☑ No 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: ☐ Yes ※ No
+If you have answered yes, please give details: ☐ Yes ☑ No